djimenezchocron/djimenezchocron/readme.md

 # Hi!
 I'm Daniel

 I'm an aspiring web developer based in Madrid, Spain.
-I'm currently looking for a job as a React developer.
+I'm currently looking for a job as a **React developer**.
 Find me at [LinkedIn](https://www.linkedin.com/in/djimenezweb)!

 ## Tech stack